 Rollerblades without a brake almost always have large-diameter wheels and relatively long lightweight aluminum or carbon frames.
 Also, these skates usually have highly ABEC-rated ball bearings that roll really, really fast.

 Brake-less rollerblades aren’t for starting skaters.
 Because these fast-rolling inline skates need you to have really good skating skills.
-You must have the ability to control these guys at speed and also be able to stop on them without relying on brakes.
+You must have the ability to control these guys at speed and also be able to stop without relying on brakes.
 And that’s not something most beginners and even intermediate-level inline skaters have mastered.

 “Beginning-level inline skates and fitness inline skates typically come with a braking mechanism.
 But speed skates, marathon skates/long-distance skates, aggressive skates, slalom skates, urban skates, and off-road skates, and forest trail skates typically don’t have a brake.